 chestnut to dark brown, sometimes with brick-red or ochre tinges; almost spherical in young specimens before broadening and flattening out.
 It is at first downy, becoming smooth and polished, somewhat sticky when damp.
-Flesh is white or lemon-yellow.
+The flesh is white or lemon-yellow.
 Where cut, it becomes faintly blue.
 Pores

-Boletus edulis has a barrel-shaped stem with white net patterning.
+include Boletus edulis which has a barrel-shaped stem with white net patterning.

 of Boletus badius include Imleria badia, Ixocomus badius and Xerocomus badius.